CWRU-EECS301-Sum17/syllabus/Lectures/Lecture13/Slides/PITCHME.md

 #### Input/Output Signal Constraints

-* Input/Output Constraints specify timing related to what is outside the FPGA
+* Input/Output Constraints specify timing related to what is **outside** the FPGA
+* The actual parameters are counter-intuitive
 * The [User Guide](http://www.alterawiki.com/uploads/3/3f/TimeQuest_User_Guide.pdf) has a good description and methodology for setting the input and output constraints

 ---